-The night-time modelled noise level (LNGT) ranges between 70 and 75 decibels (dB) within the scheme extents (Scotland's Noise), with levels dropping to between 65 and 70 dB at the nearest noise sensitive receptor (NSR) (i.e., residential property).
+The night-time modelled noise level (LGNT) within the scheme extents ranges between 70 and 75 decibels (dB), with levels dropping to between 60 and 65 dB at the nearest noise sensitive receptor (NSR) (residential property).

-The baseline noise and vibration in the scheme extents is primarily influenced by vehicles travelling along the M90 trunk road.
-Secondary sources are derived from vehicles travelling along nearby local network roads and agricultural land management activities.
+Baseline noise and vibration in the study area is mainly influenced by vehicles traveling along the A720 trunk road.
+Secondary sources are derived from vehicles travelling along nearby local network roads, day-to-day woodland and agricultural land management activities.